120 Meanings

 One more time to kill the pain

-I feel summer creepin' in and I'm tired of this town again
+And I'm tired of this town again

 There's pigeons down on Market Square

-She's standin' in her underwear
+She's standing in her underwear

 Lookin' down from a hotel room

-The nightfall will be comin' soon
+The nightfall will be coming soon

-You've got to put on that party dress
+You got to put on that party dress

-It was too cold to cry when I woke up alone
+It was too cold to cry, when I woke up alone

-I hit the last number, I walked to the road
+I walked to the road

 Last dance with Mary Jane